onathjan/kondo/content/about.md

 ---
-title: About Me
+title: "About Me"
-slug: about
+slug: "about"
+description: "The about me page is where you can share a bit about yourself—where you're from, what you do, and what you're passionate about.
+Explain why you created this site."
 ---

 # About Me